Testing a child for

 How it works: With digit span, the evaluator dictates a series of numbers, and the child has to repeat them back in reverse order.
 If the examiner says “9, 6, 3,” the child has to repeat the sequence back as “3, 6, 9.”
 When working with younger kids, the evaluator might list a series of animals in size order, such as bee, dog, and cow.
 The child repeats them back saying the biggest to the smallest animal.

 With spatial span, the evaluator touches a series of blocks in a certain order.
 The child has to touch the blocks in the reverse order that the evaluator touched them.

-If a child does poorly on the digit span version but well on the spatial span, it might mean she has working memory issues that are more language related.
-If it’s the other way around, it might mean she struggles with working memory just for visual-spatial tasks.
+If a child does poorly on the digit span version but well on the spatial span, it might point to trouble with working memory that is more language related.
+If it’s the other way around, it might mean that the child is struggling with working memory just for visual-spatial tasks.

 Example: Tower of Hanoi (ages 5 and up)